MicrosoftDocs/cpp-docs/docs/standard-library/numeric-functions.md

 An output iterator addressing the first element a destination range where the series of differences or the results of the specified operation is to be stored.

 *binary_op*\
-The binary operation that is to be applied in the generalized operation replacing the operation of subtraction in the differencing procedure.
+The binary operation to apply in the generalized operation, replacing the operation of subtraction in the differencing procedure.

-### Return Value
+### Return value

 An output iterator addressing the end of the destination range: `result` + (`last` - `first`).